senergyworld/dtm-cheat-sheet/README.md

 `gdal_translate -a_srs EPSG:23031 -co COMPRESS=DEFLATE -co PREDICTOR=2 -co ZLEVEL=9 input.tif output.tif`

+- use `-a_srs` to overide projection, recommend using [www.epsg.io](www.epsg.io)

+- use `-co` to apply compression when creating the output GeoTiff

 #### Generate Hillshade

 `gdaldem hillshade input.tif output_hillshade.tif -z [Zfactor] -az [Azimuth (default 315)] -alt [altitude (default 45)]`

+- where `-z` is the vertical exaggeration or Zfactor
+- where `-az` is the azimuth angle in degrees
+- where `-alt` is the altitude of the light, in degrees

 #### Generate Seabed Gradient